Winterbl00m/ComplexityScience_Project2/reports/final_report.md

 ## Methodology
 ### Replication
-- For this experiemt we will create a population of n agents each with two properties p and q.
+- For this experiment we will create a population of n agents each with two properties p and q.
 - To begin each agents p and q values will be randomly assigned.
 - In each round a pair will randomly formed.
 One player will be assigned to be the proposer and the other will be the resonder.
   - The proposer will offer their maximum offer, p, or the lowest value that they know the responder has accepted, whichever is lower.